Available in VPC

 - Partition update feature

-- [Tag]: Click to view the tags registered to the table.
+- [Tags] tab menu: Click to view the tags registered to the table.

-- Click the Settings button to add or delete tags.
+- Click the Settings to add or delete tags.

-- [Property information]: Click to view the property information about table and source data.
+- [Property information] tab menu: Click to view the property information of table and source data.

 - For more information about Property keys, see Property information.

-- [Analytics]: Click to view the analytics information in the field/partition unit.
+- [Analytics] tab menu: Click to view the analytics information in the field/partition unit.

-- If you subscribe to Data Catalog, you can run and view the analytics feature and extract analytics data, such as minimum value, maximum value, average, and so on, in field units.
+- If you subscribe to the Data Catalog service, you can run and view the analytics feature and extract analytics data, such as minimum value, maximum value, and average in field units.

 - The data you can view is from the most recent successful run.